 Our founder Ozan Dağdeviren also adds some examples: “We have a video learning business that I’m a co-founder of which goes back to 3, 3.5 years now.

-We’ve actually seen almost like a 300% increase in the leads coming to that business over the last two weeks.
+We’ve actually seen almost a 300% increase in the leads coming to that business over the last two weeks.
 Because people are at home and many of them cannot go outside.
 Our normal workshops are cancelled.
-So, large organizations are looking to substitute that with a modern high-quality video learning.
+So, large organizations are looking to substitute that with modern, high-quality video learning.

-Another example is that a good friend of mine, they’re working in intelligent home automation systems.
-They are essentially designing both the software and the hardware of those panels that go into these new homes and with this new situation.
-They’re working with the government now on a prototype of a ventilator which is very cheap and easily accessible.”
+Another example is that a good friend of mine they’re working in intelligent home automation systems.
+They are essentially designing both the software and the hardware of those panels that go into these new homes and this new situation.
+So, for example, they’re working with the government now on a prototype of a ventilator which is very cheap and easily accessible.”

 Ecosystems act and react differently than individual players like companies or people within them.
 So, our last question to Tom is about the London startup ecosystem in general.

-What are your thoughts of the viability of building and becoming successful as a startup and/or as a founder in London in the coming year for example?
+What are your thoughts on the viability of building and becoming successful as a startup and/or as a founder in London in the coming year, for example?